JackDougherty/jack-site/_portfolio/01coaching.md

 Let's meet up to listen to your goals and the challenges you face.
 Let's find ways to **make your work for change more visible** with better data, interactive charts and maps, and digital storytelling tools to reach your desired audiences.

 I specialize in designing low-cost and easy-to-learn digital solutions that are customized for the specific needs of small-to-medium sized organizations.
 Also, I teach you and your team how to sustainably manage your digital tools, and avoid paying high-cost subscriptions for unnecessary services.
-See recent posts of my partnerships with people working for change on [housing](/housing), [education](/education), [safer streets](/streets), and [more examples](/more-examples).
+See recent posts of my partnerships with people working for change on [housing](/housing), [education](/education), [safer streets](/streets), and [storytelling with short videos](/storytelling).

 Overview of my coaching process, with typical questions to focus our work: